Technology

 Condensation

-Condensation is the most common kind of damp - 31% of Which? members we asked have had a problem with condensation damp*.
+Condensation is the most common kind of damp.
 It is caused by moist air condensing on walls, particularly in rooms with a lot of air moisture, such as kitchens and bathrooms.
 It's mainly, but not always, a winter problem, as at this time of year walls are much colder than the air inside.

 Condensation can be exacerbated by poor ventilation and heating that comes on and off, as this allows warm, damp air to condense.
 The removal of existing chimneys and energy-saving measures, such as fitting air-tight double glazing, can reduce ventilation.